 11. They guilt trip children too often

 Most emotionally abused children have probably heard their parents say, “I gave up so much for you, and this is what I get in return.”
 Making a child feel guilty is a common tactic used by abusive parents.
-It is parents’ responsibility to provide the best possible care and make sacrifices for their children.
+It is parents’ responsibility to provide the best possible care and make sacrifices if required for their children.

 However, using it as a tool to get the child to follow the rules is incorrect.